 If I choose to attend an off-campus audition instead of an on-campus one, will that affect my chances for getting accepted?

 No, letters of recommendation are not required for acceptance into the Conservatory of Performing Arts programs.
 If you would like to submit a letter of recommendation, please bring it with you on the day of your audition.

 In order for the Conservatory of Performing Arts to send a letter regarding your audition/interview decision, candidates must have received notification of their academic acceptance from the Office of Admissions.
 These decisions are made, sent and received separately.
-Candidates that have been academically accepted and audition/interview during the fall semester (Oct.
-20, Nov.
-10, Dec.
-8, or Dec.
-15) will be reviewed in December and can expect to receive a letter regarding their audition/interview decision by the end of December.
-Candidates that have been academically accepted and audition during the spring semester (Jan.
-19, Feb.
-23, March 23 or the Unified Auditions), will be reviewed in March and can expect to receive a letter regarding their audition/interview decision by the end of the March.We are not permitted to disclose audition results over the phone or by email.
+Candidates that have been academically accepted and audition/interview during the fall or spring semester can expect to receive a letter four to six weeks after their audition/interview.We are not permitted to disclose audition results over the phone or by email.